Back to the Future Part III: Critical response

+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, same as the second installment.

 Kim Newman of Empire gave the film four out of five stars, saying that the film "restores heart interest of the first film and has a satisfying complete storyline".
 He praised Michael J. Fox for "keeping the plot on the move" and mentioned that Christopher Lloyd and Mary Steenburgen's romance was "funny".
 He said that the film's ending was the "neatest of all" and it "features one of the best time machines in the cinema, promising that this is indeed the very last in the series and neatly wrapping it up for everybody".

-Leonard Maltin preferred this film to the first two, giving it three-and-a-half stars out of four, praising the film as great fun, special effects, and imagination, also saying that the movie magic works in the film.
-Michael McWhertor of the website Polygon wrote that while the film was not better than the original entry in the series, it is nonetheless "leagues better than the second"; he praised the film's comedic and romantic elements and commended Thomas F. Wilson's performance as "Mad Dog" Tannen.
+Leonard Maltin preferred the film to the first two, giving it three-and-a-half stars out of four, praising the film as great fun, special effects and imagination, also saying that the movie magic works in the film.
+Michael McWhertor of the website Polygon wrote that while the film was not better than the original entry in the series, it is nonetheless "leagues better than the second"; he praised the film's comedic and romantic elements, and commended Thomas F. Wilson's performance as "Mad Dog" Tannen.

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half out of four stars.
 He said that the film's western motifs are "a sitcom version that looks exactly as if it were built on a back lot somewhere".
 Although Vincent Canby of The New York Times praised Christopher Lloyd's performance in the film, he also said that the film "looks as if it could be the beginning of a continuing television series".
 He complained that the film is "so sweet-natured and bland that it is almost instantly forgettable".

-Commentators notice parallels between the films Time After Time and Back to the Future Part III.
+Commentators noticed parallels between Part III and the film Time After Time (1979).
 Mary Steenburgen has said:

-Actually, I've played the same scene in that film (Time After Time) and in (BTTF) 'Part III,..
+Actually, I've played the same scene in that film [Time After Time] and in [Back to the Future Part III]….
 I've had a man from a different time period tell me that he's in love with me, but he has to go back to his own time.
 My response in both cases is, of course, disbelief, and I order them out of my life.
 Afterwards, I find out I was wrong and that, in fact, the man is indeed from another time, and I go after him (them) to profess my love.
 It's a pretty strange feeling to find yourself doing the same scene, so many years apart, for the second time in your career.
 The casting of Steenburgen for Back to the Future Part III appears to be deliberately intended to mirror the earlier role.
 In Time After Time, the woman lives in the 20th century and the time traveler is from the 19th.
 In Back to the Future Part III, the woman inhabits the 19th century and the time traveler is from the 20th.
-In both films, the woman eventually goes back with the time traveler to live in his own time period.